MeteoGroup/terraform-aws-secret-manager-with-rotation/README.md

 This module will create all the resources to store and rotate a MySQL or Aurora password using the AWS Secrets Manager service.
+It is heavily based on the code [here:](https://github.com/giuseppeborgese/terraform-aws-secret-manager-with-rotation)

 # Prerequisites
 * A VPC with private subnets and accessibilty to AWS Secrets Manager Endpoint, see below for more details.